-If you find any typos, errors, or places where the text may be improved, please let us know by providing feedback either in the feedback survey (given during class), by using GitLab, or directly in this document with hypothes.is annotations.
+If you find any typos, errors, or places where the text may be improved, please let us know by providing feedback either in the feedback survey (given during class) or by using GitLab.

 Reproducibility and open scientific practices are increasingly demanded of, and needed by, scientists and researchers in our modern research environments.
 We increasingly produce larger and more complex amounts of data that often need to be heavily cleaned, reorganized, and processed before it can be analyzed.
 This data processing often consumes the majority of the time spent coding and doing data analysis.
 And even though this stage of data analysis is so time-consuming, there is little to no training and support provided for it.
 This has led to minimal attention, scrutiny, and rigour in describing, detailing, and reviewing these procedures in studies, and contributes to the systemic lack of code sharing among researchers.
-All together, this aspect of research is often completely hidden and is likely to be the source of many irreproducible results.
+All together, this aspect of research is often completely hidden and may likely to be the source of many irreproducible results.

 With this course, we aim to begin addressing this gap.
 Using a highly practical approach that revolves around code-along sessions (instructor and learner coding together), hands-on exercises, and group work, participants of the course will be able to:

 - Learn and demonstrate what an open and reproducible data processing and analysis workflow looks like.